Singularity-Coder/Reddit-at-Scale-Quarter-Billion-Rows/README.md

-# EDA-2TB-Reddit (Work In-Progress)
+# Half-Billion-Records-Reddit-EDA (Work In-Progress)
-Exploratory Data Analysis on 2 Terra Bytes of Reddit data.
+Exploratory Data Analysis on 1/2 Billion records of Reddit data.

 ## Dataset 5 files
-The data is in the JSONL or single object per line format.
 * [Reddit Comments 2015 dataset](https://archive.org/download/2015_reddit_comments_corpus/reddit_data/2015/)
+* The data is in the JSONL or single object per line format.
+* Total records: 529,610,375 which is about 530 million or 1/2 billion records.

 ## Sample JSONL reddit comments 2015
 ```json